-Oftentimes, the components of my dinner are nestled in one bowl — they’re bite sized, numerous, and are stalwart representatives of the three macro-nutrients: (lean) Protein, (complex) Carbs, and (mostly Omega-3) Fats.
-(Strive to get each of these macro nutrients represented at each meal.)
+Oftentimes, my dinner food are all nestled in one bowl, and are stalwart representatives of the three macro-nutrients: (lean) Protein, (complex) Carbs, and (mostly Omega-3) Fats.
+(Strive to get each of these macro nutrients in each meal.)

 A typical example of a Bowl Dinner is a bed of raw spinach, basmati brown rice, various sliced veggies (some raw), half an avocado, kalamata olives, anchovies, raw sun flower seeds, and some basmati vinegar and cold-pressed olive (and/or flax) oil dressing.